-This proposed rule would remove redundant requirements in the Formaldehyde standard, 29 CFR 1910.1048, and therefore OSHA has preliminarily concluded that there will be no additional costs imposed by this proposed revision.
-OSHA also anticipates that there may be some minor cost savings associated with this rule, including a reduction of the burden associated with reviewing unnecessarily duplicative regulations.
+This proposed rule would remove redundant requirements and expand compliance options for employers in the 1,3-Butadiene standard, 29 CFR 1910.1051, and therefore OSHA has preliminarily concluded that there would be no additional costs imposed by the proposed revisions.
+OSHA also anticipates that there may be some cost savings associated with this rule, including a reduction of the burden associated with complying with and reviewing unnecessarily duplicative regulations.
 Because this rule would impose no new costs, OSHA has made a preliminary determination that the rule would be economically feasible.